Diyotrim/ENIGMA/README.md

 ⭐ **Industry Energy Source Optimizer 🏭:**
    - Compare renewable and non-renewable energy options for industries based on budget constraints and energy requirements.

-⭐ **Live Trends Visualizations 📊:**
+⭐ **Login Trends Visualizations 📊:**
-   - View real-time energy metrics and trends, helping you make data-driven decisions.
+   - Get access to your Login Trends.

 ⭐ **Chatbot 🤖:**
    - Get instant guidance on energy-saving tips and platform navigation with our AI-powered chatbot.